Today, we’re sharing our best tips for how to make book pages look aged today!

 - Mod Podge

-Line a cookie sheet with a layer of wax paper.
+Firstly, gather your supplies and line a cookie sheet with a layer of wax paper.

 Carefully tear the book jackets off the paperback books you’re using.